Dolly Castro Flaunts Bombshell Curves In A Cobalt Blue Bra & Leggings

 She styled her hair down and with a straight part, allowing her silky brunette mane to spill over her back.
 Dolly also rocked a few pieces of jewelry, including an Apple watch and a diamond ring, which provided her gym-chic look with just the right amount of bling.

-In her caption, she plugged 1st Phorm’s Opti-Greens 50 and added several vegetable emoji to the end of her post.
-Fans have been loving the update so far, giving it more than 17,000 likes and 200-plus comments from her adoring fans.
+In her caption, she plugged 1st Phorm’s Opti-Greens 50 and added several vegetable emoji to the end.
+Fans have been loving the update so far, awarding it more than 17,000 likes and 200-plus comments.
 Most complimented her incredible body while a few more asked questions about the product.

 “Giirl blue is definitely your color,” one follower gushed, adding a series of hearts.